meher12/dynamic-formArray/README.md

 # Using FormArray to create building blocks of forms with FormControl in Angular 13

-## create dynamic add more input fields example using FormArray in Angular.
+## Add more input fields example using FormArray in Angular.

+ - dynamically add input fields in angular

 - run your application using following command: ng serve -o